emmt/InterpolationKernels.jl/docs/src/basics.md

 whether a kernel is a cardinal function (that is a function which yields zero for all non-zero integers) and whether a kernel has the partition of unity property.
-For some parametric kernels, these traits depend on the specific values of the parameters so these methods take a kerenl insta,ce (not a type) as argument.
+For some parametric kernels, these traits depend on the specific values of the parameters so these methods take a kernel instance (not a type) as argument.

 ## Derivative

 The expression `ker'` yields a kernel instance which is the 1st derivative of the kernel `ker`.
-Having the derivative if a kernel is useful because, thanks to linearity of the interpolation, interpolating an array with the derivative `ker'` is equivalent of taking the 1st derivative of the continuous function given by interpolating the same array with the kernel `ker`.
+Having the derivative of a kernel is useful because, thanks to linearity of the interpolation, interpolating an array with the derivative `ker'` is equivalent of taking the 1st derivative of the continuous function given by interpolating the same array with the kernel `ker`.